 - to seek leave of the Senate to table the document.

 These different methods of tabling, and the documents to which they relate, are discussed below.
-Opportunities for debating documents tabled in the Senate are covered in detail in Brief Guide No. 11—Opportunities for debating documents and reports.
+Opportunities for debating documents tabled in the Senate are covered in detail in Guide No. 11—Opportunities for debating documents and reports.

 3. Orders allowing the tabling of documents